 Residential Life at Oak Hill Academy offers many programs that help students fulfill their potential beyond the academic setting.
 Our dedicated and experienced staff live among the students in dormitory apartments and provide supervision and counsel in the after-school hours.
 Our goal is to provide the requisite structure and support for the social needs of all of our students.
-Because students are not permitted to meet members of the opposite gender unsupervised, Resident Life Staff plan numerous supervised social events and settings throughout the year.
+Because students are not permitted to meet members of the opposite gender unsupervised, Residential Life Staff plan numerous supervised social events and settings throughout the year.
 Divided into a “male side” of campus and a “female side,” Oak Hill operates five traditional-style dormitories that house approximately 150 boarding students.

 Residential Life Curriculum

-Our Resident Life Curriculum addresses many topics related to student well-being and development.
+Our Residential Life Curriculum addresses many topics related to student well-being and development.
 The curriculum is adjusted according to the age and gender of the students.
 Topics include: respect; avoiding “drama;” healthy relationships; living together; trust; and many other life skills.
-Students gather for Resident Life Curriculum each Monday night at 8:30 p.m.
+Students gather for Residential Life Curriculum each Monday night at 8:30 p.m.

 Frequently Asked Questions

 Q. Will I have a roommate?

 A. Most boarding students live in double rooms.
 Williams-Berry Hall provides senior boys with an opportunity to live in single rooms.
 Returning seniors are given first choice in room selection.
 The Dean of Boys and Dean of Girls carefully select students as roommates–matching similar interests and personalities.
 Returning students are permitted to request their roommates for the next year.

 Q. Where do I eat?